Jaw pain can be so painful that it affects your daily life.

 - Arthritis in the joint

-- Stress, leading to tightened facial muscles
+- Stress leads to tightened facial muscles

 There are some cases when you might experience jaw pain after chewing tough food or opening your mouth too wide.
 The pain will usually go away in a day or two.
 More serious jaw pain will require treatment by a dentist or a specialist.

-Sometimes you can treat jaw pain with medication or by performing jaw exercises, eating a soft food diet or using relaxation techniques.
+Sometimes, you can treat jaw pain with medication or by performing jaw exercises, eating a soft food diet or using relaxation techniques.
 In most situations, constant jaw pain will require specialist treatment from a dentist or specialist.
 This may mean orthodontic treatment is needed to fix the alignment of your teeth or jaw, or you may need a dental appliance such as a plate.

 There are a few ways you can help manage jaw pain at home.
 These include moist heat, ice, eating a soft diet, trying relaxation techniques or jaw exercises and pain medication.
-Home treatment might only be a temporary way to treat the pain however.
-If you’re experiencing constant jaw pain it’s best to book an appointment with your dentist as soon as possible.
+Home treatment might only be a temporary way to treat the pain, however.
+If you’re experiencing constant jaw pain, it’s best to book an appointment with your dentist as soon as possible.

 Yes.
 You can greatly reduce your chances of jaw pain by taking good care of your oral health.
 That means a combination of at-home dental care and building a great relationship with your dentist.